mikeizbicki/cmc-csci040/hw_02/README.md

 **Learning objectives:**

-1. complete a python project on your own
+1. complete a python project entirely on your own
-1. integrate python knowledge with HTML knowledge
+1. integrate python knowledge with HTML/Markdown knowledge
 1. understand how python allows more advanced data analysis than tools like excel

 ## Instructions